falko-buschke/falko.buschke.github.io/experience/serial.md

 # Biodiversity conservation in agricultural landscapes

-Agricultural is the predominant land-use across the planet.
+Agriculture is the predominant land-use across the planet.
 So, the future of biodiversity depends on whether plants and animals can live alongside farming activities.

 ## Identifying ecological refuges
 Ecological refuges are safe-havens for plants and animals from the effects of land-use and climate change.
 In partnership with [Bram Vanschoenwinkel of the Vrije Universiteit Brussels](https://insularecology.com/) and [Carina Pienaar of BirdLife SA](https://www.birdlife.org.za/what-we-do/landscape-conservation/meet-the-team/), I explored whether rocky outcrops are ecological refuges in central South Africa.